bartwesselink/dbl-visualization/src/opengl/documentation.md

 - `public useShader(shader: Shader): void`
 Sets the shader to use for rendering the scene.
 - `public resize(width: number, height: number): void`
-Resizes the OpenGL viewport for to the optimal size for the given dimensions.
+Resizes the OpenGL viewport to the optimal size for the given dimensions.
 Should be called on canvas resize events.
 - `public render(): void`
 Renders the OpenGL scene.
 - `public initShaders(): Shader`